How Much Does It Cost to Sell a Home in Maricopa AZ?

 - When to call a Maricopa listing professional

-If you are thinking about selling a home in Maricopa, AZ, the first question is usually "what will it actually cost me?"
+If you are thinking about selling a home in Maricopa, AZ, the first question is usually, "What will it actually cost me?"
 The answer has more moving parts than most sellers expect.
 Commission is the largest single item, but title, escrow, prorations, HOA fees, mortgage payoff costs, and any pre-sale prep all matter.
 Together, they typically take 6 to 10 percent off the sale price before your mortgage payoff is deducted.

 This page walks through each category of seller cost, what the typical Maricopa range looks like, and where the numbers can move based on your situation.
 It is a companion to our full closing cost guide, which covers both buyer and seller sides side by side.